AnnikaV9/lowbar/README.md

 <br />

 ## Introduction
-lowbar is a blazing fast module with zero dependencies for displaying a progress bar in the terminal.
+lowbar is a blazing fast module with zero dependencies for displaying an automatically resizing progress bar in the terminal.
 It has a low number of features and a simple codebase, hence the name lowbar.

 <br />
 <br />